Dw4rfSt4r/python-project-49/README.md

 ### brain-even gameplay:
 [![asciicast](https://asciinema.org/a/xKKMPhLcs9lrcRhHF47vSCMdV.svg)](https://asciinema.org/a/xKKMPhLcs9lrcRhHF47vSCMdV)

-shows user a number
-asks user to check if the number is even asks user to enter “yes” if the number is even otherwise “no”. user has 3 attempts to win the game game ends if user makes 1 mistake
+Brain-even shows user a number, asks user to check if the number is even, asks user to enter “yes” if the number is even otherwise “no”.
+User has 3 attempts to win the game.
+Game ends if user makes 1 mistake

 ### brain-calc gameplay:
 [![asciicast](https://asciinema.org/a/KQn76g2HyD3i16WTB2KI1vkXQ.svg)](https://asciinema.org/a/KQn76g2HyD3i16WTB2KI1vkXQ)

-shows user mathematical expression asks user to count it asks user to enter right answer user has 3 attempts to win the game game ends if user makes 1 mistake
+Brain-calc shows user mathematical expression and asks user to count it and to enter right answer.
+User has 3 attempts to win the game.The game ends if user makes 1 mistake

 ### brain-gcd gameplay:
 [![asciicast](https://asciinema.org/a/yLtUFyVPbHlQfDz8iNFGCZXv1.svg)](https://asciinema.org/a/yLtUFyVPbHlQfDz8iNFGCZXv1)

-shows user 2 numbers
-asks user enter the greatest common devisor user has 3 attempts to win the game game ends if user makes 1 mistake
+Brain-gcd shows user 2 numbers and asks user enter the greatest common devisor.
+User has 3 attempts to win the game.
+The game ends if user makes 1 mistake.

 ### brain-progression gameplay:
 [![asciicast](https://asciinema.org/a/XOCnDgCDQHGCq5AeMc2x4WwGf.svg)](https://asciinema.org/a/XOCnDgCDQHGCq5AeMc2x4WwGf)

-shows user an arithmetic progression with missing term of the sequence asks user to guess it asks user to enter right answer user has 3 attempts to win the game game ends if user make 1 mistake
+Brain-progression shows user an arithmetic progression with missing term of the sequence and asks user to guess that number.
+User has 3 attempts to win the game.
+The game ends if user make 1 mistake

 ### brain-prime gameplay:
 [![asciicast](https://asciinema.org/a/v54tZcyLshtN6bfNyQU5dkmD5.svg)](https://asciinema.org/a/v54tZcyLshtN6bfNyQU5dkmD5)

-shows a number
-asks if the number is prime
-asks user to enter “yes” if the number is prime otherwise “no”. user has 3 attempts to win the game game ends if user makes 1 mistake
+Brain-prime shows user a number, asks if the number is prime.
+User should enter “yes” if the number is prime otherwise “no”.
+User has 3 attempts to win the game The game ends if user makes 1 mistake